WordlessMeteor/LoL-Dragon-Change/README.md

 	- Customized Program 03 provides a basic tool for **exploration into LCU API**, which saves **formatted** returned result into `temporary data.txt` in the same directory, and also saves the variable into `temporary data.pkl` in the **binary** form in the same directory.
 Some reference requests are listed in this program.
 All available APIs are from [LCU Explorer](https://github.com/HextechDocs/lcu-explorer/releases/tag/1.2.0).
 		- Please input according to the examples. <font color=#ff0000><b>Illegal input will cause the program to exit.</b></font> A legal input requires:
 			- Containing <ins>one or two</ins> spaces.
+				- If there're two spaces, users may pass a request body subsequently.
-			- Endpoint (The second string element of the list from the input string split by space) to start with a <ins>slash</ins>.
+			- Endpoint (The second string element of the list from the input string split by space) starting with a <ins>slash</ins>.
-		- This program isn't designed to send any request with a request body.
-Please use other tools or write a Python program by yourself to try sending complex requests.
-			- If you'd like to send requests by writing a Python program on your own, here's a code template.
-				```python
-				import json
-				from lcu_driver import Connector

-				connector = Connector()

-				async def DIY(connection):
-					body = ... #Request body, usually a list or a dict
-					response = await (await connection.request({method}, {endpoint}, data = body)).json() #Methods contain but are not limited to {"GET", "POST", "PUT", "PATCH"}.
-Any endpoint must starts with a slash
-					print(json.dumps(response, indent = 4, ensure_ascii = False))

-				@connection.ready
-				async def connect(connection):
-					await DIY(connection)

-				connector.start()
-				```
 		- To view all LCU APIs in a web instead of in an APP, please visit [swagger](https://www.mingweisamuel.com/lcu-schema/tool/) or [LCU Swagger UI](https://swagger.dysolix.dev/lcu/).
 (For example, you may use Ctrl + F to search for certain API.)
 	- Customized Program 04 is designed to **update `available-bots.xlsx` in the home directory**.
 		- This workbook contains 3 sheets: